 Flokk also collaborates with the Dutch company OPNIEUW to give a second life to old Flokk products by taking them back for re-using, repairing, refurbishing or recycling them.
 And in the end selling them on their web-shop for a reasonable price.
 Flokk is targeting to expand this take-back and second life business model through external partnerships globally.

 Steel is the most recycled material on the planet, more than all other materials combined.
 In 2012 the global recycling rate stood at 88%.
 With plastics, the difference couldn’t be more startling.
-Research published earlier this year suggests 91% of plastic created hasn’t been recycled.
+Research published in 2017 suggested 91% of plastic created hasn’t been recycled.
 6.3 billion tons of plastic currently litters our planet, and with most plastics taking up to 400 years to degrade, it will be sticking around for a while.
 This is a vast amount of waste that we should be looking to harness and reuse, creating new things, whilst at the same time cleaning up our planet.

 Therefore it’s not simply enough for furniture to be recyclable, but to be made out of recycled materials too.
 Again, these facts should be easy to find out when you are looking at prospective furniture.
 A little bit of research may lead to some interesting results.
 Materials such as aluminium, steel and polypropylene make just as good products the second (or 100th!) time around as the first.

 The components of the HÅG Capisco have continually been improved, today containing a majority of recycled components which are easy to disassemble and recycle.

 Flokk brand HÅG first turned their attention to recycled materials back in 1995, transforming used bottle caps into chair parts.
 Since then HÅG have continually increased the amount of recycled PP used during production across all products, and have added recycled steel and aluminium into production lines.